Staninna/esolangs/README.md

 # Esolangs

 A esolang is a programming language that is not intended to be used for practical purposes.
-They are often used as a joke, educational tool, or as a challenge to write programs in.
+They are often used as a joke, educational tool, or as a challenge to write programs in. [here](https://esolangs.org/wiki/Language_list) is a list with most of them.

 This repository is a collection of esolangs interpreters.

 ## List of esolangs in this repository